Adiihub/Pdf-to-xml-Converter/README.md

 - Control the number of items per page
 - Navigate through pages of conversion history
 - See total count of matching conversions

-## 📱 Responsive Design

-The UI adapts to different screen sizes:

 - **Desktop**: Three-column layout with Upload, Output, and History sections
 - **Mobile**: Single-column layout with tabbed navigation